Our Ministry

 For over a decade we served with a team of missionary aviators, supporting AIM and other mission organizations working in the far reaches of east and central Africa.
 Mike was a bush pilot and spent countless hours in the air, and many nights away, serving some pretty amazing people and seeing God’s work first hand.

-This ministry, in some ways, led to the one we are involved in now.
+This ministry, in some ways, led to the next one.
 Mike’s flying presented opportunities where he could pursue his interest in telling the stories of missionaries and missions (with photography, video, but mostly in written essays and articles).
 Over the years that hobby developed into a ministry of its own.

 Our Story